NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_Upload_UI.md

 #Data Downloads from the UI.

 Data Transfer Tool UI: Overview
-The UI version of the Data Transfer Tool was created with users needs in mind.
-The UI Data Transfer Tool is geared toward users that do not need the flexibility of the command line and prefer a graphical interface.
+The UI version of the Data Transfer Tool was created for users who prefer a graphical interface over the command line.
+Though the DTT UI does have all of the functionality that the command line version has it is recommend that the command line version be used for very large downloads.

 System Recommendations